 Step 3: Turn the crockpot to low and let cook overnight.
 I normally start my broth at about 6:30 in the evening and let it go until 9 or 10 am the next day.

 In the morning it will look something like this (and your house will smell heavenly).

 Step 4: Strain it!
 I place a wire mesh sieve in a large bowl with a small piece of cheesecloth.
 I use the cheesecloth because it helps to strain out little bits of sediment better and also because it makes the sieve easier to clean.

 Discard the bones and you have a rich, beautiful fragrant bone broth!

-When you use your broth in soups, sauces, or just to drink warm from a favourite mug, you will definitely want to add salt, since we haven't done that yet!
+When you use your broth in soups, sauces, or just to drink warm from a favorite mug, you will want to add salt, since we haven’t done that yet!

-So, to summarize: collect bones, cover with water, add a splash of apple cider vinegar.
+So, to summarize: collect bones, cover with water, and add a splash of apple cider vinegar.
 Cook on low overnight.
 Strain.
 Cool.
-Defat.
+De-fat.
 Salt.
 Delicious, easy, homemade bone broth ready in time for lunch!